Elective Teacher Bios

 Margaret homeschooled her children with a focus on integrating spiritual formation, good manners, and solid social skills.
 She is a member of the Church of the Resurrection in Wheaton.
 Her husband James is a Christian publishing veteran and they have four children and six grandchildren.

-Susan Fischer, Spanish
+Susan Fischer, Spanish and psychology

 A certified high school instructor with a BA in Spanish and a Masters in Liberal Arts, Mrs. Fischer has taught Spanish from entry level all the way up to AP at a variety of locations, including the University of Illinois and Wheeling and Buffalo Grove High Schools.
 While homeschooling her own five children, she taught Spanish classes out of her home for 8 years.
 When not in the classroom, Mrs. Fischer enjoys running, making road trips to visit her young adult children, and involving herself in a variety of leadership and teaching capacities at Highpoint Church in Naperville.
 She loves Jesus and delights in teaching anything, so the Greenhouse is a great fit.